annv0-0/ism2411-data-cleaning-copilot/ism2411-data-cleaning-copilot/README.md

 # ism2411-data-cleaning-copilot

-Small project to clean a messy sales CSV for ISM2411 assignment.
+Small project to clean a messy sales CSV file.
 The repo contains a script `src/data_cleaning.py` that performs column standardization, text stripping, missing value handling, and removal of invalid rows.
 Run from the project root: